 Whilst the shape is basically oblong, it tapers inwards towards the back, which is useful for when you want to remove it from the wall socket, as it gives you a bit more grip.
 The entire body of the device is standard flame-retardant white plastic, with the front of the socket having a diagonal grooved pattern, and if you’re familiar with the Vocolinc PM3, it’s exactly the same.

-Currently Vocolinc only have the white version available, with a grey version to possibly follow at a later date.
+Currently, Vocolinc only has the white version available, with a grey version to possibly follow at a later date.
 Aside from the colour, there’s no difference between the two.

 As you can see in the images above, the SmartBar certainly beats out the WeMo in terms of width, even though it’s slightly deeper it’s pretty much on a par with the iDevices Switch.
 Of the three plugs here, they all top out at 1800w, so going back to my original point, we have three choices here for (slightly) different requirements, which is great if you want something with specific dimensions.